Usability Testing Methods

 Lab usability testing speaks for itself, as it basically takes place in a usability testing lab.
 The participants are fully guided through the testing by a moderator.
 The advantage of such a method is the ability to fully control the study, watch participants interact with your product in real life and walk them through the whole process.

 However, lab usability testing is quite expensive and time-consuming.
 It may also be harder to recruit a very specific target group and agree on a time and date.
-This option is more viable for bigger companies who have enough resources for a proper UX lab.
+This option is more viable for bigger companies that have enough resources for a proper UX lab.

 First click testing